 Visual Sensor Networks (VSNs)

-- Background Subtraction: Extraction of areas of interest, from the standpoint of scene dynamics, in camera’s field of view.
+- Background Subtraction: Detection of changes in camera’s field of view.

-- Action Recognition: Classification of dynamics occurring in camera’s field of view.
+- Action Recognition: Classification of human-body dynamics occurring in camera’s field of view.

-- Coastal Video Surveillance: Detection, classification and summarization of salient events in coastal environments.
+- Video Summarization: Detection, classification and summarization of salient events.